BillyDoesDev/pearson-e-library-downloader/README.md

 - https://epub-reader.online/
 - https://epubreader.net/ (GitHub: https://github.com/satorumurmur/bibi)

 **Another approach** thus, is to use a headless browser using something like `playwright`, have it render each page individually, print to pdf, and them merge them all together.
-Clearly, this is not optimal at all, and my fans hate it.
-But, it mostly works (aside form the ocassional text flying around here and there in the render), and the script `renderer.py` in this project does exactly that.
+Clearly, this is not optimal at all, and my CPU fans hate it.
+But, it mostly works, and the script `renderer.py` in this project does exactly that (aside form the ocassional text flying around here and there in the render).

 That's all from my end.
 I hope you find this useful.
 I am a strong advocate for open information, and find it particularly annoying not being able to own content I have purchased.</br>
 That being said, please use this tool only for content which you own, and certainly not for illegal purposes (wink wink).
 Have fun!